Frees3c/THM-Write-ups/Break-out-of-the-Cage/README.md

 `email_backup/`

 - email_1 : note "face" repeated several times.
 - email_2 : Sean's user name is root?
-- email_3 : note "face" is mentioned several more times, and another _jumbled_ up word.
+- email_3 : note "face" is mentioned several more times, and another **_jumbled_** up word.

-<br />Decode the Vigenere cypher using 'FACE' ass the Key to reveal a password.
+<br />Decode the Vigenere cypher using FACE as the Key to reveal a password.
 Then `su` to root!!
 <br />Enumerate the email_backup directory in /root to find  the root flag:

 ```